MRezaNasirloo/Slick/docs/CustomViews.md

         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_custom_view);
         customView = (CustomView) findViewById(R.id.custom_view);
+        customView.onBind("some_random_id");// <--- Sending a unique id insures you don't lose your presenter if you have mutiple instance of your view
     }

     @Override
     protected void onDestroy() {
         super.onDestroy();
-        customView.onDestroy(); //<--- onDestroy notification should be passed to view }
+        ViewPresenter_Slick.onDestroy(customView); //<--- onDestroy notification should be passed to the generated class
+        // It's possible to send the `onDestory` callbacks with the view's id if you don't have access to its instance anymore.
+(View hosted in Fragment)
+        // ViewPresenter_Slick.onDestroy("some_random_id", this);
     }
+}
 ```
 However you may manually remove a view from its parent too, if you don't want to leak its presenter you should call its
 `onDestroy` method.

+For more samples take a look at the `sample-app` module